3dbeb41841bfbfcc24d55143816cf7f1/js-objects-and-json/README.md

 That's *not* very DRY!!!
 We'll take a look at constructor functions after the break.

-### EXERCISE YOU DO
+### EXERCISE

 Create 3 Javascript Object Literals that contain the following:

-- at least 3 different properties
+- at least 3 different properties consisting of 3 different data types
 - a method that prints out a `String` using `this`

 **BREAK**